CHEA Singers

 Savior's Singers

-Ages 8 - 10 (must be 8 on or before October 15)
+Ages 8 - 10 (should be 8 on or before October 15)

 The Savior's Singers Choir is a treble choir for homeschooled children ages 8-10 and is part of the CHEA Singers program.
 Singers must be 8 by Oct.
 15. The choir focuses on developing good singing tone and music skills as singers learn a variety of excellent music from various time periods and styles while incorporating basic music theory.
 Singers must be able to match pitch and sing in tune within the choir’s singing range.
 Choir parents and singers must have a commitment to conscientious involvement in the choir that includes practice at home and consistent attendance at rehearsals and concerts.

-For more information about Savior’s Singers, please contact Kristi Holden mail_outline
+For more information about Savior’s Singers, please contact

 Savior's Singers Choir